Mammography uses X-rays to create images of the breast. These images are called mammograms.

 Learn more about breast density and breast cancer risk.

-However, by looking at your mammogram or the measure of breast density, your health care provider may conclude that you have dense breasts and review options with you.
+However, by looking at your mammogram or the measure of breast density, your health care provider may conclude you have dense breasts and review options with you.

 Although this information may seem helpful, currently there are no special recommendations or screening guidelines for women with dense breasts.